Go to the Students section

 If you'd like to obtain a copy of your data, make a correction, or have it erased, please contact us first or, as a secondary option, contact Mouseflow at

-For more information on Mouseflow and GDPR, visit
+For more information on Mouseflow and UK GDPR, visit

 When you contact the University by telephone we may record or monitor your telephone call for training and quality purposes.